-Ask anyone about Scotland and they’ll tell you that one of the most beautiful areas of the county is around Glencoe.
+Ask anyone about Scotland and they’ll tell you that one of the most beautiful areas of the county is in the Scottish Highlands.
 They would not be exaggerating.
 This is a place of spectacular scenery and of ancient battles.
 Hikers and history buff are drawn here as are movie fans; think Harry Potter and James Bond.
 It is a place of legends.

 We drove to Glenfinnan through the area around Glencoe after leaving Callander.
 Along the way, we made a couple of stops to enjoy the view and to have lunch in the village of Glencoe itself (also known as Carnoch), but our goal was to reach Glenfinnan House with enough time to go for a small hike and enjoy the surrounding area.

 Lunch in Glencoe was a random stop at a place called Crafts and Things, which yes, sold local crafts, but also had a surprisingly decent cafe where we had tomato soup and a hunking piece of Millionaire’s Shortbread (shortbread covered with caramel and chocolate, so, so good!).

 Glenfinnan is now probably best known for the famous Glenfinnan Viaduct (train bridge) which was used in the Harry Potter movies.
 However, the area has a long history and is in a stunningly beautiful setting so is well worth an overnight stop.

 We managed to arrive in time to take a long walk around the area.
 Our first stop was the Glenfinnan monument with a good view back to where we were staying.
 The monument commemorates the start of the Jacobite rebellion when “Bonny Prince Charles” raised his standard on the nearby banks of Loch Shiel.

 Glenfinnan Viaduct (The Harry Potter Bridge)